Building Connections Through Literature

 Common Reading Essay

 Every year, first year students are welcome to submit their essays for the Common Reading Essay Contest.
 The essay contest (with cash prizes) will be held in the Spring semester.
-Students will be able to upload their essays beginning on June 21st, 2021!
+Students will be able to upload their essays beginning on June 20th, 2022!
+The Common Reading Essay Contest closes February 2023!

 Ever since she was a child, Rebekah Taussig has had to figure out how to navigate a world that not only ignores her but is not built for her as a woman who uses a wheelchair.
 Despite the ways society represents (or in some cases, does not represent) disabled people, Rebekah was able to carve her own path and figure out the ways in which she can live a fulfilling and wonderful life.
 Along with curating her Instagram (@Sitting_Pretty) which features micro-essays about her life as a disabled woman alongside photos of her with her family, plants and/or thrifted clothing, she has her hands full with teaching her high school students.